RedHatInsights/turnpike/docs/index.md

     127.0.0.1  turnpike.example.com

-Then, go to https://turnpike.example.com/api/ping-service/ping in your browser.
-You should immediately be redirected to your configured IdP's login page, or if you're already logged into your IdP, a page that says "PONG" and outputs the content of your IdP's SAML assertion.
+Then, go to https://turnpike.example.com/api/turnpike/identity in your browser.
+You should immediately be redirected to your configured IdP's login page, or if you're already logged into your IdP, a page that outputs the content of your IdP's SAML assertion.

 Route Map and Attribute Based Access Control
 --------------------------------------------